 Fall in love with your future.
 Open yourself to how it will feel and look to have that for what you are reaching.
 Imagine fully what your realized dream or goal can be like for you, for others around you, in the world, for real.

 Here’s the thing about True Love though: Don’t get stuck on how it is actually going to go or how it will actually turn out to be.
 Some might say, don’t be attached to the results.
 True Love includes not only being endeared to what you love, but also unconditionally accepting how it really looks, smells, tastes, and feels when you’re in the act of loving in the present moment.
 Love the future, but let it be how it’s gonna be without getting hung-up on how it manifests for you.

-One example I love to share here is the possibility of “loving your child before it is conceived.”
-Let’s say that you’re planning a family, and you intend to become pregnant.
-What if you imagine a healthy, beautiful child in your future.
-If you are truly in touch with the magnificence of the possibility, your whole world now becomes about: How do I get healthy before I am pregnant so that my baby will have the best chance to thrive in utero?
-What sort of financial planning should we do to ensure we will have a lifestyle that gives us the family life we desire?
-Falling in love can feel like inspiration that persists indefinitely if you play full-out to be in love.
+One example I love to share here is the possibility of “loving yourself as an imaginary child-you and then imagining what the future can be like for child-you.”
+What if you imagine yourself as a healthy, beautiful child; and then you imagine child-you into an “anything is possible” future?
+If you are truly in touch with the magnificence of the possibility, your whole world now becomes about: How do I get healthy to allow for such a future?
+What sort of financial planning should I do to allow for a lifestyle that aligns with me desires?
+Falling in love with yourself, imagined or otherwise, can feel like inspiration that persists indefinitely if you play full-out to be in love.

 Share — a lot

 Share, a lot.
 The surest way to have what you say you want be what you are about is to share about it.
 “Hey, I’ve just got to tell you, this is what I am going to do, and this is how it is going to be!”
 Share, share, share.
 Share with your friends, family, partners, spouse.
 Declare and declare again to the world, and to an unbiased confidant and accountability-partner like a Coach, this is what I stand for, this is why it inspires me, and so this is what I am doing!